cal-poly-dxhub/generic-chatbot-framework/README.md

                     - timestamp
     ```

 - **embeddingsModels**: A list of embeddings models used for generating document embeddings.

     ```yaml
     embeddingsModels:
-        - provider: <The provider of the embeddings model (e.g., bedrock, sagemaker).>
+        - provider: bedrock
           modelId: <The ID of the embeddings model.>
           modelRefKey: <A reference key for the embeddings model.>
           dimensions: <The dimensionality of the embeddings produced by the model.>
-          modelEndpointName: <The name of the SageMaker endpoint for the embeddings model (required for SageMaker models).>
     ```

     If multiple embedding models are configured, the first model in the list will be chosen by default unless modelRefKey is specified.

 - **corpusConfig (optional)**: Configuration for the document corpus and ingestion settings.
 The solution uses Amazon Bedrock Knowledge Base with S3 Vectors.

     > **Important**: To use Amazon Bedrock Knowledge Base, you must configure S3 Vectors as your vector store in the `vectorStoreConfig` section.